department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/eligibility.md

 <div class="feature" markdown="1">

-### Can I get VR&amp;E benefits?
+### Can I get VR&amp;E benefits and services?

 #### Servicemembers

-You may be eligible for VR&amp;E benefits if you're a Servicemember who:
+You may be eligible for VR&amp;E benefits and services if you're a Servicemember who:

 - Has a 20% or higher predischarge disability rating (memorandum rating) and will soon leave the military, **or**
 - Is participating in the Integrated Disability Evaluation System (IDES) process or awaiting discharge due to a medical condition resulting from a serious injury or illness that occurred in the line of duty